London in World War II: Morale and "Blitz Spirit"

 A popular image of the London Blitz holds that all Londoners pulled together, with high morale in the face of bombing.
 This was certainly an image that the authorities wanted to portray, with the Ministry of Information putting out a film in 1940 titled London Can Take It!, describing how Londoners had "no fear and no panic".
 To some extent, this does hold true.
 Londoners put up signs with defiant slogans on their bombed-out homes and businesses, such as "More open than usual", or "Close shaves a speciality" on a barbershop.
 Some Londoners did display humour or an unflappable coolness during the Blitz.
 For example, John Hope recounts overhearing a Cockney woman on the train saying to another, "The 'ouse next door 'ad a terrible pasting.
 I found poor Mrs Andrews 'alf one side of 'er door and 'alf the other.
 Well, you 'ad to laugh!"
 After witnessing the Bank underground bombing in 1941 which killed 111 people, the Hungarian doctor Z. A. Leitner said, "You English people cannot appreciate the discipline of your own people.
 I want to tell you, I have not found one hysterical, shouting patient...
 If Hitler could have been there for five minutes with me, he would have finished the war.
 He would have realised that he has got to take every Englishman and twist him by the neck- otherwise he cannot win this war."
-Despite mental health facilities preparing for record numbers of cases, in fact, reports of mental illness west down during the war, including suicide.
+Despite mental health facilities preparing for record numbers of cases, in fact, reports of mental illness went down during the war, including suicide.

 However, it was impossible for the war not to have some impact on Londoners.
 Sleep deprivation rose, with half of all Shoreditch residents getting less than four hours' sleep a night in September 1940.
 Diarist Viola Bawtree and ambulance driver Nancy Bosanquet both report auditory hallucinations, hearing air-raid sirens when there were none.
 By April 1941, American journalist Vincent Sheean reported that "You won't find any of the high-spirited we-can-take-it stuff of last year."